bretto36/docs/docs/tenancy/1.x/tutorial-multi-database.md

 > This tutorial assumes that you have a basic setup (meaning a tenant model that is firing hooks).

 ## Creation of the database
-Creating of the database is a collaboration between 2 different type of packages:
+The creation of the database is a collaboration between 2 different type of packages:
 - A Lifecycle Hook (`tenancy/hooks-database` in this case)
 - A Database Driver (`tenancy/db-driver-mysql` for example).
-There are more Database Driver to choose from, in case you need one for a different Database.
+There are more Database Drivers to choose from, in case you need one for a different Database.

 ### Setting Up
 We will first focus on installing `hooks-database`.
 You can install this package by simply running the following command in your project: